moni11811/viture_virtual_display/README.md

 ### Recenter view / rotation reset

-To reset the rotation to the center position after the IMU has drifted too far quickly shake your head left/right 3 times
+Quickly shake your head left/right 3 times to reset the rotation to the center position after the IMU has drifted too far.

 ### Command-Line Options